From First DUI to Death Penalty

 | Discharge firearm causing injury or death | 25 years to LIFE (mandatory) |

-I work closely with firearm experts to challenge the applicability of this law—examining ballistics evidence, testing firearm operability, and dissecting the prosecution’s firearm-related arguments.
+The defense team works closely with firearm experts to challenge the applicability of this law—examining ballistics evidence, testing firearm operability, and dissecting the prosecution’s firearm-related arguments.
 The mandatory minimum may not apply If the State cannot prove the firearm was operable or that it was actually displayed during the offense.

 Representative Results in Tampa Violent Crime Cases